How does carbon monoxide detector work

 Test your CO detector monthly

-Use the test button to ensure your CO detector is functioning properly.
+Press the test button to ensure the alarm is functioning correctly.

 2. 2

-Change the batteries in your CO detector according to the manufacturer's instructions, usually twice a year.
+Change the batteries in your CO detector twice a year, such as when you change your clocks.

 Frequently Asked Questions

-Carbon monoxide detectors should be installed on every level of the home, near sleeping areas, and within 15 feet of each bedroom door.
+CO detectors should be placed on every level of your home, within 15 feet of each bedroom, and near potential sources of CO like furnaces, fireplaces, and attached garages.

 Connect with certified professionals in your area